 Personalized ‘thank-you’ pages

-Once a customer fills out a form or downloads content, they are sent to a ‘thank-you’ page.
+Customers are sent to a ‘thank-you’ page once a customer fills out a form or downloads content.
 Dynamic content can help you use this page to get the customer further into the sales funnel.
-Instead of just saying ‘Thank You’, add in a CTA that is related to the content they just downloaded, but that moves them further along slightly.
+Instead of just saying ‘Thank You’, add in a CTA that is related to the content they just downloaded.
+But, make sure that it moves them further along the funnel.
 Another e-book, or signing up for a newsletter, for example.
 These are all things that will get your customer to give you more information, so that you can tailor their experience even more, so eventually they will become fully qualified customers.

 Personalization is the key to great marketing.
-Dynamic content will make your customer feel welcome on your website, and this means that they’re more likely to want to spend time there, getting to know you and your product.
+Dynamic content will make your customer feel welcome on your website.
+This means that they’re more likely to want to spend time there, getting to know you and your product.
 Don’t make your customer feel like they are just another click.
 Use dynamic content to make them feel special.